Pokémon (TV series): Streaming and digital

-Pokémon is currently available for streaming on Netflix in 216 regions and countries with different dubs and subtitles; all countries have at least English audio.
-Pokémon is globally one of the most widely watched shows on Netflix, as of 2016.
+Pokémon has been available for streaming on Netflix in 216 regions and countries with different dubs and subtitles; all countries have at least English audio.
+Pokémon has been globally one of the most widely watched shows on Netflix, by 2016.
 It is also available on Hulu (in the United States and Japan), Amazon Prime Video (in the United States), and Jiohotstar (in India).
 From when the series made began airing on Disney XD, as much as every in-circulation episode was available on Watch Disney XD and later DisneyNOW in the United States until February 2022.
 Netflix removed the Sun & Moon series, I Choose You!, and The Power of Us at the end of March 2022, leaving only the first season and the seasons and movies released exclusively to the platform.
 Content was also available on the Pokémon TV app and website until January 2024, when it was shut down.
-Starting on December 6, 2024, episodes begin to be uploaded on the Pokémon TV YouTube channel every Sunday, Monday, Wednesday, Friday, and Saturday.
+Starting on December 6, 2024, episodes are uploaded to the Pokémon TV YouTube channel every Sunday, Monday, Wednesday, Friday, and Saturday.